-21
+Number of Parcels 21

-2.7 acres
+Average Parcel Size 2.7 acres

-21
+Number of Dwellings 21

-6.3 acres
+Largest Parcel 6.3 acres

-1 acre
+Smallest Parcel 1 acre

-57.3 acres
+TOTAL ACRES 57.3 acres

 - 1. Small, individually-owned parcel sizes place most of these lands into a non-resource category. - 2.
 Large majority of parcels are occupied by a dwelling unit. - 3.
 Terrace location separates or helps to buffer this rural residential area from agricultural activities occurring on the valley flood.
 Infilling of remaining land for rural residential homes should not create agriculture-home conflicts. - 4.
 Improved roads, utilities and services are available, and soils are well-suited for septic tanks, all desirable situations for rural residential development. - 5.
 All but one parcel meets the developed criteria on page 18-224 to 225.